Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Would you consider your national data protection laws to be ahead or behind of the international curve?

 We consider Canada to be ahead of the curve when it comes to data protection laws.
 A range of generally applicable mature privacy laws establish comprehensive frameworks for the collection, use and disclosure of personal information in the public, private and health sectors.
-In 2001 the European Commission formally recognised Canada’s federal private sector privacy law, the Personal Information Protection and Electronic Documents Act, as providing an adequate level of protection for personal data transferred from the European Union to residents of Canada.
-Because Canadian privacy laws tend to be principles-based, they generally afford organisations more flexibility than the more prescriptive privacy laws that exist in some other jurisdictions.
+In 2001, the European Commission formally recognised Canada’s federal private sector privacy law, the Personal Information Protection and Electronic Documents Act, as providing an adequate level of protection for personal data transferred from the European Union to residents of Canada.
+Because Canadian privacy laws tend to be principles-based, they generally afford organisations more flexibility than the more prescriptive privacy laws that exist in some other jurisdictions, while still covering much of the same subject matter and granting similar individual rights.

 Are any changes to existing data protection legislation proposed or expected in the near future?

 The Personal Information Protection and Electronic Documents Act was amended in 2015 to include new provisions requiring mandatory data breach reporting and notification.
-However, these provisions are not yet in force, pending the finalisation of draft regulations, which were recently published for public comment.
+These provisions, along with the accompanying Breach of Security Safeguards Regulations, will be in force as of 1 November 2018

 What legislation governs the collection, storage and use of personal data?